-This manual contains instructions and guidelines for the assembly of the Wilfley A9 heavy duty chemical pump.
-There are many factors affecting the successful assembly of a centrifugal pump, which makes it impossible to create a manual that covers all situations.
+This manual contains instructions and guidelines for the installation, operation, maintenance, and storage of the Wilfley S3 Standard Pump.

+There are many factors affecting the successful installation, operation, and maintenance of a pump.
+From one pump to the next there is typically significant variation in these factors.
+This makes it impossible to create a bulletin that covers all situations.

 Therefore, the information contained herein is meant to serve only as a general guideline.
-If detailed questions or problems arise, contact Wilfley or your authorized Wilfley representative.
+If detailed questions or problems arise, contact the Wilfley Sales Office or Distributor/Representative.